araujocode/deep-learning-art-ambiguity-analysis/README.md

 ### 2. Training

 Train the model using the two-phase fine-tuning approach.
-The script will automatically evaluate the best model on the test set and save a classification report, confusion matrix, and Grad-CAM visualizations for a few examples in the specified output directory.
+The script will automatically:

+- Evaluate the best model on the test set.
+- Save a classification report and confusion matrix.
+- Generate Grad-CAM visualizations for a few examples.
+- Optionally, run ambiguity analysis if the `--run_ambiguity_analysis` flag is provided.
+All outputs are saved in the specified output directory.

 ```bash
 python scripts/train.py \\